alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 ## Introduction

+> add picture of GNN in RL setting

 Graph Neural Networks (GNNs) have gained significant attention in recent years due to their ability to model relational data and capture complex interactions between entities.
 To date, most applications of GNNs have been in paradigms such as supervised and unsupervised learning, used for tasks such as node classification, link prediction, and graph classification.